rknell/alfred/README.md

 I now have a number of projects I need to migrate off the platform, for something that should be pretty simple.

-Hence Webserver was born.
+Hence Alfred was born.
 Its (at the day of this writing) a couple of hundred lines of code.
 It should be trivial for the community to maintain if it comes to that - but also easy for myself to maintain and run the project.